theforeman/foreman-ansible-modules/roles/domains/README.md

 The main data structure for this role is the list of `foreman_domains`.
 Each `domain` requires the following fields:

-- `name`: The name of the compute resource.
+- `name`: The name of the domain.

 The following fields are optional and will be omitted by default:

-- `description`: Description of the compute resource
+- `description`: Description of the domain.
 - `dns_proxy`: DNS proxy to use within this domain for managing A records.
 - `parameters`: Domain specific host parameters.

 Example Playbook
 ----------------

-Create a domain for vSphere, with a single image for RHEL 8.4.
+Create a domain `example.org`.

 ```yaml
 - hosts: localhost